Azure/azure-sdk-for-js/sdk/core/core-tracing/README.md

 ### Span Propagation

 Core Tracing supports both automatic and manual span propagation.
-Automatic propagation is handled using OpenTelemetry's API and will work well in most scenarios.
+Automatic propagation is handled using OpenTelemetry's API and will work well in most scenarios when run in `Node.js`.

-For customers who require manual propagation, all client library operations accept a `tracingContext` option under `tracingOptions` which allows you to manually pass the current context to the Azure SDK client library.
+For customers who require manual propagation, or to provide context propagation in the browser, all client library operations accept a `tracingContext` option under `tracingOptions` which allows you to manually pass the current context to the Azure SDK client library.

 ### OpenTelemetry Compatibility